Feglawy/youtube-downloaders/readme.md

 # youtube downloaders

+it is required to have python and run `pip install -r requirement.txt` for installing the required packages

 ## videoDownloader.cpp

 it just uses yt-dlp and c++ to work the defult directory which the downloaded video will be downloaded to is "D:\" this is ofcourse on windows